A Surprising New Study Suggests The Black Death Created Shorter Medieval Women

-A new study suggests that one of the many ways in which Medieval women were affected by the Black Death is that the population of females grew shorter as the result of the plague.
-The research was led by Sharon DeWitte from the University of South Carolina and scientists had 800 skeletons at their disposal so that they could conduct their study on “stress, sex and plague.”
+A new study suggests that one of the many ways in which medieval women were affected by the Black Death is that the population of females grew shorter as the result of the plague.
+The research was led by Sharon DeWitte from the University of South Carolina, and scientists had 800 skeletons at their disposal so that they could conduct their study on “stress, sex and plague.”

-From the 14th century onward the Black Death decimated Europe, killing hundreds of millions of people and nearly halving the population.
-One descriptive account of the plague at the time was composed by Italian writer Giovanni Boccaccio in his book The Decameron, in which a small group of men and women head to a secluded villa in Florence in the hope of escaping death by telling each other stories and and living as virtuously and simply as possible.
+From the 14th century onward, the Black Death decimated Europe, killing hundreds of millions of people and nearly halving the population.
+One descriptive account of the plague at the time was composed by Italian writer Giovanni Boccaccio in his book The Decameron, in which a small group of men and women head to a secluded villa in Florence in the hope of escaping death by telling each other stories and living as virtuously and simply as possible.

 “In men and women alike it first betrayed itself by the emergence of certain tumours in the groin or the armpits, some of which grew as large as a common apple, others as an egg, some more, some less, which the common folk called gavoccioli.
 From the two said parts of the body this deadly gavocciolo soon began to propagate and spread itself in all directions indifferently; after which the form of the malady began to change, black spots or livid making their appearance in many cases on the arm or the thigh or elsewhere, now few and large, now minute and numerous.
 And as the gavocciolo had been and still was an infallible token of approaching death, such also were these spots on whomsoever they shewed themselves.”